riazul701/dev-notes/Connection/SSH.md

 * Windows-X-Lite creates "Admin" user without password, during installation.
   * (Must for OpenSSH) Create password for "Admin" user: Windows Start Menu -> Control Panel -> User Accounts -> Manage another account -> Select user "Admin" -> Create new password
+    * Change account name: Windows Start Menu -> Control Panel -> User Accounts -> Select "Change your account name"

 * Windows-X-Lite does not have "Settings" -> "Apps" -> "Optional Features" OR PowerShell's `Add-WindowsCapability`.

 * Instructions from [scoop.sh/#/apps?q=openssh => "openssh in main" field](https://scoop.sh/#/apps?q=openssh)
   * Windows 10 or higher includes this build of OpenSSH in the system itself, hence it is recommended to use the system OpenSSH there.
 Run 'sudo $dir\install-sshd.ps1' to install sshd and ssh-agent as a service.
 Run 'sudo $dir\uninstall-sshd.ps1' to uninstall the services.

-* Install OpenSSH using command `scoop install main/openssh` .
+* Open PowerShell in Administrator mode.
+Install OpenSSH using command `scoop install --global main/openssh` .
 Shows instructions when run this command:
   * Windows 10 or higher includes this build of OpenSSH in the system itself, hence it is recommended to use the system OpenSSH there.
   * Run 'sudo C:\ProgramData\scoop\apps\openssh\current\install-sshd.ps1' to install sshd and ssh-agent as a service.
   * Run 'sudo C:\ProgramData\scoop\apps\openssh\current\uninstall-sshd.ps1' to uninstall the services.